 Irrational whirring thoughts laced with doom and gloom are not just FOMO, but anxiety.
 Talk to a counsellor about anxiety before it rolls into anxiety disorder.

 Do you feel so terrible and left out if you miss out on something you then don’t want to talk to anyone at all?
 Are you then plagued with negative thoughts, full of doom and gloom, or do you feel like life is not worth living after a case of FOMO?
 This is depression.

 Borderline personality disorder

 Do you feel absolutely frantic if others go out without you, and actually feel abandoned?
 Then get really emotional about it or have fiery arguments?
 Do you sometimes do little things to get revenge on people who don’t invite you, or have dark thoughts?
 Then self-harm to calm down?
 Have you ever abruptly cut people out of your life for leaving you out?
 Do others tell you you overreact or are dramatic?
 You might have borderline personality disorder.

 If you are suffering from extreme anxiety or worry you lack and real sense of self, then seeking support can do wonders.
 A coach, counsellor, or psychotherapist creates a safe, confidential space for you to ‘let it all fly’.
 You can also start to experiment with new ways of thinking and behaving that feel more like ‘you’ than less like the person you’ve been pretending to be.

 Are you ready to end the FOMO and start feeling good about the life you actually have?
 We connect you with some of London’t top therapists in lovely central offices.
 Not in London?
-Find a UK-therapist on our booking site, or book a Skype therapist you can chat to from any country in the world.
+Find a UK-therapist on our booking site, or book an online therapist you can chat to from any country in the world.

 Still have a question about ‘what is FOMO’, or how fear of missing out is or isn’t affecting your life?
 Ask in the public comment box below.